 1. To Perform at Our Best, We Must Eat More Carefully

-Eating carefully means more than just eating organic food.
+Eating carefully means more than just eating healthy organic food.
 The time of day we eat, the amount we eat and the atmosphere in which we eat are all factors of a healthy lifestyle.

 As for when we eat, Dr. Joseph Mercola advocates intermittent fasting to reach peak performance.
 He states that this practice will allow our body to use the good foods we give it more efficiently.